Resources and exploration space -

 3 March 2026

-UX audit or complete redesign: how do you choose the right strategy?
+UX audit or full redesign: how to make the right choice?

 An organisation's website isn't converting like it used to.
 Indicators are stagnating, user feedback is multiplying and the pressure is on to "do something".
 When this happens, organisations are often faced with two options: launch a UX audit to identify the bottlenecks, or decide on a complete overhaul to get back on a sound footing.
 Which choice should you make?